matthewalexwright/matthewalexwright.github.io/_pages/about.md

     <p>Materials Department & CNSI</p>
     <p>UC Santa Barbara</p>
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # rendered manually in the body instead, see below
+social: true # includes social icons at the bottom of the page
 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items